William W. Belknap: Early life and career

 William Worth Belknap was born in Newburgh, New York on September 22, 1829, the son of career soldier William G. Belknap and Anne Clark Belknap.
-Belknap's father had fought with distinction in the War of 1812, Florida War, and Mexican–American War.
-Belknap attended the local schools in Newburgh, and graduated from Princeton University in 1848.
+Belknap's father fought with distinction in the War of 1812, the Florida War, and Mexican–American War.
+Belknap attended the local schools in Newburgh, and graduated from the College of New Jersey at Princeton in 1848.
 In addition to attending Princeton with Hiester Clymer, the Democratic Congressman who later led the investigation into Belknap's War Department corruption, Belknap was a college contemporary of Grant's Secretary of Navy George M. Robeson, who was one year behind Clymer and Belknap at Princeton.
 After graduation, he studied law with Georgetown attorney Hugh E. Caperton.
 After passing an examination by Judge William Cranch in 1851, Belknap was admitted to the Washington, D.C. bar, and began looking for a place to settle and begin his career.

 He moved west to Keokuk, Iowa, and entered into a partnership with Ralph P. Lowe.
 Deciding to make Iowa his permanent residence, in 1854, Belknap had a home built in Keokuk.
-He joined the Democratic Party and successfully ran for state office in 1856, serving one term in the Iowa House of Representatives from 1857 to 1858.
+He joined the Democratic Party and successfully ran for state office in 1856, serving in the Iowa House of Representatives from the 54th district between 1858 and 1860.
 Belknap was looked on as a rising Iowa Democratic leader.
-Belknap also joined a local militia company, the City Rifles, and he attained the rank of captain.
+Belknap also joined a local company of the Iowa Home Guard, the Keokuk City Rifles, and he attained the rank of captain.

 Marriages and family

 In 1854 Belknap married Cora LeRoy, who died in 1862.
 They had one child together, Hugh R. Belknap, who served as a U.S. representative from Illinois.
 Belknap married Carita S. Tomlinson of Kentucky in January 1869; she died of tuberculosis shortly after childbirth in December 1870.

-Belknap married again on December 11, 1873, to Amanda (Tomlinson) Bower, his second wife's widowed sister.
-They had a daughter together, Alice Belknap, born November 28, 1874.
-Alice Belknap was considered one of Washington society's most sought after belles.
+Belknap married again on December 11, 1873, to Amanda (née Tomlinson) Bower, his second wife's widowed sister.
+They had a daughter, Alice Belknap, born November 28, 1874.
+Alice Belknap was considered one of Washington society's most sought-after belles.
 In 1897 she reportedly converted to Judaism for her engagement to Paul May, an attaché of the Belgian legation in Washington.
 The engagement was broken the following year, and in June 1898 Alice Belknap married William Barklie Henry of Philadelphia.